inconnnieto/LaDocDeLaDoc/docs/2_Git.md

-# Git
+# Git commands

-git init
+Initialisation

+`git init`

+Adding

-git add .
+`git add .`

-git commit
+`git commit -m "insert commit"`

+Once everything is cleared and there are not error

+`git push`